What Are Bathroom Electrical Zones?

 The space and size of zones can be limited by walls and ceilings, among other things.
 For more information, we recommend looking at BS 7671 with their detailed diagrams, specifically diagrams 701.1 and 701.2.

 What are IP ratings?

 The IP (Ingress Protection) Rating is a system that aims to provide transparency and detailed information about exactly how well an electrical appliance protects against their surroundings.
 For example, against the intrusion of solid objects, dust, and water, etc. The IP rating of an electrical appliance will determine what Bathroom Electrical Zone it is permitted to go in.
 For example, IP ratings will determine the types of lights you can use and where you can use them.
 It is important to know and understand the minimum IP rating requirement in bathroom zones to ensure that the appliances being fitted are safe and legal.
 Items which have an IP rating are lights, extractor fans and radiators, to name just a few.

 IP Ratings have two digits that follow ‘IP’.
 The first digit refers to the appliance’s mechanical protection, e.g., against dust or other foreign bodies.
 The first digit is always a number between 0-6.
 The second digit refers to it’s protection against moisture and this number will be between 0-8.
 The IP Rating system shows that the higher the appliance’s IP number, the greater protection it will give against foreign bodies and water.
 Also worth noting: the lower the bathroom electrical zone number, the higher the IP rating will be required to be.

 Please see the detailed breakdowns of each bathroom zone above for their required minimum IP rating.

-Please use this page for guidance only.
-If you would like any further information, please consult the IEE Wiring Regulations, or speak to your electrician.
+Disclaimer: Please use this page for guidance only.
+If you would like any further information, please consult the IEEE Wiring Regulations, or speak to your electrician.
 It is always recommended to consult a professional and qualified individual to carry out electrical work in bathrooms.